yargs/yargs/docs/api.md

 `{ _: [], files: ['src/index.js', 'test/index.js'], '$0': 'node test' }`

 By default, values that look like options are not consumed by `.nargs()`.
-If the value should consume option-like arguments, enable the yargs-parser `nargs-eats-options` configuration:
+If the option should consume option-like arguments, enable the yargs-parser `nargs-eats-options` configuration:

 ```js